Russia's war on Ukraine latest news: Moscow pulls out of grain deal | Headlines

 - Country:

+* Its defence ministry on Sunday said it had recovered and analyzed the wreckage of drones used in the attack, finding they were equipped with Canadian-made navigation.
+Some Ukrainian officials suggested Russia itself might be responsible for the damage.
+Reuters was not immediately able to verify either side's claims.

-* Ukraine's foreign minister accused Moscow of using a "false pretext" to suspend its participation, urging "all states to demand Russia to stop its hunger games and recommit to its obligations". * The European Union called on Russia to reverse its decision to pull out of the deal.
+* Ukrainian President Volodymyr Zelenskiy said Russia was trying to create an artificial famine in developing countries, calling for a strong UN and G20 response. * Foreign Miniter Dmytro Kuleba accused Moscow of using a "false pretext" to pull out of the grains deal and the European Union called on Russia to reverse its decision.

-* U.S. President Joe Biden called the move "purely outrageous", saying it would increase starvation. * U.S. Secretary of State Antony Blinken said Russia was weaponizing food.
-"Any act by Russia to disrupt these critical grain exports is essentially a statement that people and families around the world should pay more for food or go hungry," Blinken said in a statement on Saturday.
+* U.S. President Joe Biden called the move "purely outrageous", saying it would increase starvation, while U.S. Secretary of State Antony Blinken said Russia was weaponizing food.

-* Moscow offered no evidence for its claim.
-The ministry said "British specialists" from the same unit directed Ukrainian drone attacks on ships of Russian Black Sea fleet in Crimea earlier on Saturday that it said were largely repelled by Russian forces, with minor damage to a Russian minesweeper.
-DIPLOMACY
+* Russia's defence ministry said on Saturday that British navy personnel blew up the Nord Stream gas pipelines last month, a claim that London and Paris said was false and designed to distract from Russian military failures in Ukraine. * Moscow offered no evidence for its claim.
+The ministry said "British specialists" from the same unit directed Ukrainian drone attacks on its Black Sea fleet that it said were largely repelled by Russian forces, with minor damage to a Russian minesweeper.

-* Serhyi Cherevaty, spokesman for Ukraine's east military command said on television there were fierce battles near Bakhmut in Donetsk region with Russian corpses left on the battlefield and Russian assaults on two other areas in the region, around Avdiivka the direction of Uhledar, assault actions are underway from the enemy, our forces are holding back attacks.
+* Serhyi Cherevaty, spokesman for Ukraine's east military command said on television there were fierce battles near Bakhmut in Donetsk region with Russian corpses left on the battlefield.
+Russian assaults on two other areas in the region, around Avdiivka the direction of Uhledar, were underway with Ukrainian forces holding back attacks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)